 For the budget-conscious traveller, a public bus service called “The 747” is available 24 hours a day, 7 days a week.
 The bus provides a direct line between the airport and downtown Montréal, where it stops at a handful of metro stations and hotels.
 The journey time is approximately 45 minutes, depending on traffic conditions.
-To catch the bus, head to the arrivals level of the USA terminal.
+To catch the bus, head to the arrivals level.

 Tip: Buy your ticket at one of the kiosks before you board!

 Aéroports de Montréal (the governing body of the airport) is committed to making the Montréal-Trudeau airport as efficient and comfortable as possible.
 Over the next couple of years, approximately $500 million will be invested into improvements and renovations.
 These new projects include:

 - Definition of new routes and reorganization of the customs area;